robotter-ai/hummingbot-hydration-setup/README.md

 docker attach hummingbot
 ```

-After running the commands above the Hummingbot Client screen should appear, follow the instructions and configure a strong password for you.
+After running the commands above, the Hummingbot Client screen should appear.
+Follow the instructions and configure a strong password for yourself.

-When the main screen (after the login) appear, generate the SSL certificates for the Hummingbot Client to securely communicate with the Hummingbot Gateway.
-This can be done with the following command there:
+When the main screen (after the login) appears, generate the SSL certificates for the Hummingbot Client to securely communicate with the Hummingbot Gateway.
+This can be done with the following command:

 ```sh
 gateway generate-certs